laurosilvacom/awesomecheatsheets/content/Build-Custom-CLI-Tooling-with-oclif-and-TypeScript/11-spawn-and-manage-child-processes-and-node-js-streams-with-execa.md

 ## Notes

-CLI's gain an extra level of power when you realize they can start and manage other CLI's and run multiple concurrent child processes.
-Two ways to implement this: with `execa` and with a dedicated `yarn-or-npm` utility, because this is such a common usecase.
+Add an extra level of power by runnigng multiple concurrent child processes.

+Two ways to implement this: with `execa` and with a dedicated `yarn-or-npm` utility.

 Node child process API: